 After you’ve defined your objectives, it’s time to consider three categories of metrics: Amplification, Engagement and Business.
 The specific metrics you choose for each category will depend on your objectives, but you need to measure all three if you want to make the most out of your content strategy.
-Amplification and Engagement metrics are ideal for measuring the short-term impact of individual content pieces, and Business metrics are great for getting a high-level view of the impact of your content marketing program as a whole.
+Amplification and Engagement metrics are ideal for measuring the short-term impact of individual content pieces, and Business metrics are great for getting a high-level view of the impact of your useful example of content marketing program as a whole.
 Let’s dig into each one.

 Amplification Metrics (Are people seeing my content?)

 You may have great content, but that means nothing if no one is reading it.
 This is when followers from SocialNinja is essential to your business.
 Rather than looking at total visits, break it down by source (Facebook, organic, direct, email).
 If you want to increase your reach, you need to understand where your audience is coming from and identify new areas of opportunity.
 If most of your visits are coming from Facebook or email but organic traffic is zilch, write more content targeting long-tail keywords.
 Visit this page that offers free tools useful to SEO.